gemcollector/PIE-G/README.md

 ### Training

-resdrqv2 conda environment is served for training, so you should activate this conda env at first:
+`pieg` conda environment is served for training, so you should activate this conda env at first:

 ```
 conda activate pieg
-bash script/pieg-train.sh
+bash pieg-train.sh walker_walk 1
 ```

-resdrqv2 with augmentation:
+load to the `exp_local` file and move the trained model to the test file:
 ```
-bash script/pieg-train.sh
+mv snapshot.pt ~/PIE-G/dmcontrol-generalization-benchmark/logs/walker_walk/pieg/1
 ```